Moin2811/s3-cloudflare-action-website-p-2/README.md

 ## 📌 Project Overview

+## This project demonstrates how to host and deploy a static website using

 * **AWS S3** for storage & static hosting
 * **Cloudflare** for DNS, CDN, caching, and free SSL